-How to Make Your Cat Love You: The Ultimate Guide
+03 Mar How to Make Your Cat Fall for You

-One of life’s great mysteries ? up there with unravelling the enigma of space, exploring the untapped depths of the world’s oceans, on par with scientists splitting the atom for the first time: making your cat love you as much as you love him.
+One of life’s great mysteries up there with unraveling the enigma of space, exploring the untapped depths of the world’s oceans, on par with scientists splitting the atom for the first time: making your cat love you as much as you love him.

 Like all great feats of mankind, there’s no easy answer.
 It takes determination, time and research to make that fussy feline adore you, but it can be done.
 Stay strong and delve into this list of 8 things that cats love…and use it for your benefit.